zv3/react-spa-demo/README.md

 ##HOW TOs

   - **Run the application locally**
-    1. Run this command line in your OSX/Linux console: `npm i && npm run`
+    1. Run this command line in your OSX/Linux console: `npm i && npm start`
-    2. Hit your browser to `http://localhost:3000/`
+    2. Hit your browser to [http://localhost:3000/](http://localhost:3000/)

   - **Run the tests**
     1. Run this command line in your OSX/Linux console: `npm i && npm t`